TBS-EACPD/infobase/README.md

 The GC InfoBase is an interactive data-visualization tool, transforming complex federal data into visual stories for Canadians.
 The live site can be found [here](https://www.tbs-sct.gc.ca/ems-sgd/edb-bdd/index-eng.html), where our [about page](https://www.tbs-sct.gc.ca/ems-sgd/edb-bdd/index-eng.html#about) contains further details on who we are and what we do.

+This repository contains the following projects:
+  1) the InfoBase single page application ([/client](https://github.com/TBS-EACPD/InfoBase/blob/master/client))
+  2) the InfoBase data API ([/server](https://github.com/TBS-EACPD/InfoBase/blob/master/server))
+  2) the InfoBase email backend ([/server](https://github.com/TBS-EACPD/InfoBase/blob/master/email_backend)).

-This repository contains both the InfoBase single page application ([/client](https://github.com/TBS-EACPD/InfoBase/blob/master/client)) and the InfoBase data API ([/server](https://github.com/TBS-EACPD/InfoBase/blob/master/server)).
-See the README.md files in those respective directories for more details.
+See the README.md files in those respective directories for more details on each project.